Reading is (Still) Fundamental

 JUNE 22, 2011

 Additionally, changes in the way we communicate and the cost of information storage and dissemination has had profound impacts on the workplace.
 JUST LET ME LEARN!
 Hallway conversations are almost always what people peg as their favorite parts of conferences.
-We are actively engaged in the learning, rather than just being spoken to.
+Yet conferences rarely provide ample space and time for people to have these conversations.
+When we actually converse with our peers or with the speakers, we learn more and, more importantly, we retain more.

 Humans are More Fun than Robots